Best Survival Books

 Best Survival Books Of All Time

-There again, if my house is flattened by an earthquake or flood, I will have to evacuate.
-I only buy hard copies of books that I need today, or possibly next year, for knowledge to help me and my neighborhood get through just about any disaster, including an EMP.
+Again, if my house is flattened by an earthquake or flood, I’ll have to evacuate.
+I only buy hard copies of books that I feel will help me be best prepared today or possibly in the future.
+I also want to learn how to help my neighborhood get through just about any disaster, including an EMP.

-So let’s get started with some of the survival books I suggest you get.
-The word survival may sound a little strong, but let’s just say we may need some tools to get us all through rough times, and we’ll have rough times at some point in our lives if we haven’t already.
+So, let’s get started with some of the survival books I suggest you get.
+The word “survival” may sound a little strong, but let’s just say we may need some tools to get us through rough times, and we’ll have rough times at some point in our lives, if we haven’t already.

 My attitude has always been “buy right the first time.”
-Please keep in mind that some of these books are a bit pricey, but you get what you pay for in knowledge that is so beneficial.
+Please remember that some of these books are a bit pricey, but you get what you pay for in knowledge that is so beneficial.

 Best Survival Books:

 I was honored to be asked to write this book by Page Street Publishing.
-It is family-friendly and you can have your children and grandchildren read it.
-When I was asked to write the book, I mentioned I didn’t want to talk about weapons in my book.
-Period.
-If you’re wondering if I have a weapon, yes I do.
+It is family-friendly, and you can have your children and grandchildren read it.
+When I was asked to write the book, I mentioned I didn’t want to talk about weapons in it—period.
+If you’re wondering if I have a weapon, yes, I do.

 “Prepare Your Family For Survival”

-Mark and I both have our concealed weapons permits, and we both know how to shoot.
-Mark more than me due to his six years in the Army Reserves and years hunting here in Utah.
+Mark and I both have our concealed weapons permits and know how to shoot.
+Mark more than me due to his six years in the Army Reserves and years of hunting here in Utah.
 Weapons are a personal topic.
 I’ll leave it at that.
-Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation
+Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation.

 “Raymond Dean White”

 We all know Raymond as Ray in our comments and forum group.
-He’s a gifted and talented writer and I have some of his books.
-This is my favorite one, Bugging In What To Do When TSHTF and You Live In Suburbia
+He’s a gifted and talented writer, and I have some of his books.
+I’m lucky to be able to call him my friend.
+This is my favorite: Bugging In What To Do When TSHTF and You Live In Suburbia.

 Survival Medicine Handbook

-I have very little skills in the medical field, so I use this book all the time.
-Remember, if we lose power you will not be able to “Google” a question you are wondering about, just giving you the heads-up here.
-This book is user-friendly and has just about everything I have ever needed to look up as far as medical information.
-The Survival Medicine Handbook: A Guide for When Help is Not on the Way
+I have very few skills in the medical field, so I use this book all the time.
+Remember, if we lose power, you won’t be able to “Google” a question you’re wondering about.
+I’m just giving you the heads-up here.
+This book is user-friendly and has almost everything I have ever needed to look up regarding medical information for home use: The Survival Medicine Handbook: A Guide for When Help Is Not on the Way.
+It is the most complete guide I’ve seen for DIY medical care and treatment when you’re truly on your own.

 “Lights Out”